 The College of Engineering (COE) Committee on Academic Staff Issues (CASI) shall advise the Dean on the formulation and review, and shall be represented in the development of, all policies and procedures concerning the College’s academic staff members, including personnel policies and procedures.
-Said policies and procedures shall comply with UW-Madison Academic Staff Policies and Procedures (ASPP) and other campus policies and procedures governing academic staff.
+Policies and procedures shall comply with UW-Madison Academic Staff Policies and Procedures (ASPP) and other campus policies and procedures governing academic staff.
 Any further reference to academic staff within these bylaws includes academic staff as well as university staff of the COE.

 The responsibilities of the COE CASI include, but are not limited to: